Gurrt/software-process/assignment-2/assignment2_combined.md

 directly taken off from it.
 RUP states that the final product delivered will be the one discussed during the design phases.

-In conclusion, both scrum and RUP are wasteful from the LEAN perspective.
-The wastes in scrum are related with the overhead of small iterations of the product have attached and with the delivery of incomplete products from the client point of view which still require testing and finalizing.
+In conclusion, both Scrum and RUP are wasteful from the LEAN perspective.
+The wastes in Scrum are related with the overhead of small iterations of the product have attached and with the delivery of incomplete products from the client point of view which still require testing and finalizing.
 At certain point, depending of the